AfTermathcy/Two-Stage-Stable-Matching/README.md

 In our implementation, we use $A$ to represent schools, and $B$ to represent students.

 ## input_generate.py
 This file generates the preference profiles of the aggregate market.
-We assume that all students and schools present in the first stage, and a subset of students and schools remain in the second stage.
+We assume that all students and schools are present in the first stage, and a subset of students and schools remain in the second stage.

 `instance_uniform_random_oneone` generates the aggregate market.
 In our implementation, we choose `nun_schools = num_students = 50`.